-Was Jesus the messiah?
+Has the messiah come?
 Christians say yes, and they usually use the gospels to "prove" it, showing that Jesus fulfilled messianic prophecies.
-Many of those were about relatively minor details (e.g., where he'd be born) that could've been fabricated by the gospel writers.
-There were, however, much bigger messianic prophecies -- ones that can be tested without any use of the New Testament.
+But many of those were about relatively minor details (e.g., where he'd be born) that could've been fabricated by the gospel writers.
+There were, however, much bigger messianic prophecies, and we can verify them without using holy books of any religion.

 Back around 730 BC,